maddenp/iotaa/README.md

 ### `@external`

-An `@external` function represents required assets that cannot be readied by the workflow and `yield`s, in order:
+An `@external` function represents zero or more required assets that cannot be readied by the workflow and `yield`s, in order:

 1. Its name
 2. A required asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- that must be readied by external means not under workflow control.